doc4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 ![](assets/en/FormObjects/listbox_column_objectArray_colorValue.png)

-*   Si el valor es un texto, entonces se muestra el texto (*por ejemplo*: "valor"; "Automatic").
+*   If the value is a text, then the text is displayed (*e.g.*: "value";"Automatic").

 #### event valueType

-El "event" valueType muestra un botón que genera un evento `On Clicked` al ser presionado.
+The "event" valueType displays a simple button that generates an `On Clicked` event when clicked.
 No se puede pasar ni devolver ningún dato o valor.

 Opcionalmente, se puede pasar un atributo "label".